corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.2 Adjust system initializer description
 * 1.0.3 Fix a different clothing selector that I broke, allow portrait randomization
 * 1.0.4 Ensure correct `graphical_culture`
-* 1.1.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 1.1.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
+* 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules
+    * More Pop clothing selector refinements
+    * Use kelp blockers for ocean planets in the custom system initializer

 ## Source Code